-After receiving comments from the public and reviewing agencies, a Final EIR/EA will be prepared.
-Caltrans may prepare additional environmental and/or engineering studies to address comments.
-The Final EIR/EA would include responses to comments received on the Draft EIR/EA and will name the preferred alternative.
+After receiving comments from the public and reviewing agencies, a Final EIR/EA was prepared.
+The Final EIR/EA includes responses to comments received on the Draft EIR/EA (Chapter 4 Comments and Coordination).
+Caltrans has identified Alternative 3B Roundabouts as the preferred alternative.

 If the decision is made to approve the project, a Notice of Determination will be published for compliance with CEQA, and Caltrans will decide whether to issue a Finding of No Significant Impact (FONSI) or require an Environmental Impact Statement (EIS) for compliance with NEPA.
 A Notice of Availability (NOA) of the FONSI will be sent to the affected units of federal, state, and local government, and to the State Clearinghouse in compliance with Executive Order 12372.